niess/goupil/docs/description.rst

 --------------------

-The Monte Carlo transport of photons is managed by a :doc:`library/transport_engine` that is specific to a particular geometry.
-The :doc:`library/transport_engine` is created as:
+The Monte Carlo transport of photons is managed by a :doc:`library/transport_engine` taking in charge a specific geometry.
+A :doc:`library/transport_engine` is created as:

 >>> engine = goupil.TransportEngine(geometry)